A network is only as strong as its members.

 If you want to keep your members engaged, give them something to look forward to.

 This can be an annual fundraiser, a leadership retreat, or a homecoming banquet for wayward brothers and sisters.
-The event itself doesn’t matter, you just want to create consistent opportunities for your members to get together and fellowship.
+The event itself doesn’t matter as much as creating a consistent opportunity for your members to get together in fellowship.